Sharad Navratri

 What are the Names of 9 Forms of Goddess Durga?

 The Nine Forms of Goddess Durga are collectively called Navadurga.
 A unique form of Goddess Durga is worshipped daily during the nine days of Navratri.
-Navadurga symbolizes the Goddess’s strength, courage, devotion and wisdom.
+Navadurga symbolizes the Goddess’s strength, courage, devotion, and wisdom.
 Here are Navadurga’s names and significance:

-1. Goddess Shailputri: Goddess Shailputri is the 1st form of Goddess Durga.
+- Goddess Shailputri: Goddess Shailputri is the 1st form of Goddess Durga.
 In addition, Goddess Shailputri is worshipped on the 1st day of Navratri.
 Moreover, Goddess Shailputri is the daughter of Himalaya and the wife of Lord Shiva.
 In conclusion, Goddess Shailputri is a symbol of power.

-2. Goddess Brahmacharini: Goddess Brahmacharini is the 2nd form of Goddess Durga.
+- Goddess Brahmacharini: Goddess Brahmacharini is the 2nd form of Goddess Durga.
 In addition, Goddess Brahmacharini is worshipped on the 2nd day of Navratri.
 Moreover, Brahmacharini is called the Goddess of meditation and restraint.
 In conclusion, Goddess Brahmacharini is a symbol of penance and meditation.

-3. Goddess Chandraghanta: Goddess Chandraghanta is the 3rd form of Goddess Durga.
-In addition, Goddess Chandraghanta is worshipped on the 3rd day of Navratri.
-Moreover, Goddess Chandraghanta destroys evil and always protects her devotees.
+- Goddess Chandraghanta: Goddess Chandraghanta is the third form of Goddess Durga and is worshipped on the third day of Navratri.
+She destroys evil and always protects her devotees.

-4. Goddess Kushmanda: Goddess Kushmanda is the 4th form of Goddess Durga.
+- Goddess Kushmanda: Goddess Kushmanda is the 4th form of Goddess Durga.
 In addition, Goddess Kushmanda is worshipped on the 4th day of Navratri.
 Moreover, Goddess Kushmanda originated the whole universe.
 In conclusion, Goddess Kushmanda is a symbol of creative power.

-5. Goddess Skandamata: Goddess Skandamata is the 5th form of Goddess Durga.
+- Goddess Skandamata: Goddess Skandamata is the 5th form of Goddess Durga.
 In addition, Goddess Skandamata is worshipped on the 5th day of Navratri.
 Moreover, Skandamata is the mother of Lord Kartikeya (Skanda).
 In conclusion, Skandamata is also called the Goddess of love and affection.

-6. Goddess Katyayani: Goddess Katyayani is the 6th form of Goddess Durga.
+- Goddess Katyayani: Goddess Katyayani is the 6th form of Goddess Durga.
 In addition, Goddess Katyayani is worshipped on the 6th day of Navratri.
 Moreover, Goddess Katyayani is the fiercest and most potent, and that’s why Goddess Durga took Katyayani’s form to kill Mahishasura.
 In conclusion, Katyayani is also called the Goddess of courage and bravery.

-7. Goddess Kaalratri: Goddess Kaalratri is the 7th form of Goddess Durga.
+- Goddess Kaalratri: Goddess Kaalratri is the 7th form of Goddess Durga.
 Moreover, Goddess Kaalratri is worshipped on the 7th day of Navratri.
 In addition, Goddess Kaalratri is the fierce form of Goddess Durga.
 In conclusion, Goddess Kaalratri symbolizes the destruction of stupidity and darkness.

-8. Goddess Mahagauri: Goddess Mahagauri is the 8th form of Goddess Durga.
+- Goddess Mahagauri: Goddess Mahagauri is the 8th form of Goddess Durga.
 In addition, Goddess Mahagauri is worshipped on the 8th day of Navratri.
-Moreover, Goddess Mahagauri is a symbol of peace, beauty and purity.
+Moreover, Goddess Mahagauri symbolizes peace, beauty, and purity.
 In addition, Goddess Durga is worshipped as the wife of Lord Shiva in the Goddess Mahagauri form.

-9. Goddess Siddhidatri: Goddess Siddhidatri is the 9th and last form of Goddess Durga.
+- Goddess Siddhidatri: Goddess Siddhidatri is Goddess Durga’s 9th and last form.
 In addition, Goddess Siddhidatri is worshipped on the 9th day of the Navratri.
 In conclusion, Goddess Siddhidatri is the giver of all accomplishments and powers.

-The nine forms of Navadurga symbolize power, devotion, courage and knowledge.
+The nine forms of Navadurga symbolize power, devotion, courage, and knowledge.
 Ultimately, devotees worship Navadurga and receive the blessings of Goddess Durga every day of Navratri.

 What are the Right Directions for Placing a Mata ki Chowki in Sharad Navratri?